project-cybersyn/things/CONTRIBUTING.md

 - Use what's there.
 If something is possible using existing API surfaces, it's likely we won't add a custom surface just for that thing.
 - Enable, don't embrace.
 We want to provide an API surface for modders to implement ideas, not implement every idea ourselves.
 - Maintain scope.
 Things is about managing entity lifecycles and relationships.
 If something doesn't fall in that scope, it doesn't belong in Things.

+## Other coding guidelines

+- Style is deterministically enforced using the StyLua system.
+A config file is provided and all contributed code must be styled.
+The easiest way to do this is to set up StyLua to work "on-save" in your IDE.
+- Type checking is done by LuaLS+FMTK.
+All contributed source code must type check.
+If a line does not type check due to LuaLS jank, leave a "disable" comment and a further comment above the disable comment explaining why the line doesn't need to type-check properly.